LiHRaM/distributed-systems/8_blockchain/8_Assignment.md

 Material: blockchain slides, Bitcoin paper, Solidity tutorial (lecture 13)

-# What is a blockchain
+# The Blockchain
-    A blockchain is a digitized, decentralized public ledge of cryptocurrency transactions
+The Blockchain is a digitized, decentralized public ledger of cryptocurrency transactions.

-## characteristics of the blocks in a blockchain
+## Block Characteristics
+A block
 * ** Blocks are the individual "links" of the chain of transactions.
 * ** A block designates a single transaction
 * ** A block is typically composed of the following elements: